|

 Introduction

-Before we begin, let's test your basic understanding of when a photo
+Before we begin, let's test your current understanding of when a photo

 needs to have a model release: